slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 # Appendix C - Others

-### On humanness and irrationality

-> *'If a man gets lost in the mountains, hundreds will search and often two or three searchers are killed.
-But the next time somebody gets lost, just as many volunteers turn out.
-Poor arithmetic, but very human.
-It runs through all our folklore, all human religions, all our literature—a racial conviction that when one human needs rescue, others should not count the price.
-Weakness?
-It might be the unique strength that wins us a Galaxy.' -- Starship Troopers by Robert Heinlein*

-> *'If there is one thing you can count on, it's human greed.
-And I'm not pretending I'm above it myself.'*

-> *'Most people approach each and every year in the exact same way while (somehow) expecting drastically different results.'*

----
 ### On comedy

 Comedy is about observing the hidden truths in life that everyone knows but nobody has ever quite articulated.